 When your child participates in sensory activities, they are learning.
 It’s critical to their development.

 Second, sensory toys can help give a child the sensations they want.
 For instance, my son loves to climb up the banister of our stairs, it’s a bit dangerous and I’m not even sure the railing can hold him before it ends up snapping.
 I can see that he needs to get this physical input, but I can’t allow him to continue.
 However, a sensory toy can give him those same sensations he’s trying to give himself in a safe way!

-Because, when our kids are busy trying to get the sensations they like, it distracts there brain from everything else it needs to be doing.
+Because, when our kids are busy trying to get the sensations they like, it distracts their brain from everything else it needs to be doing.
 You know, things like:

 - listening to you,